seen-network/seen-network.github.io/privacy.md

 This information is only ever shared within the SEEN network's steering group, and only for the purpose of carrying out the actions outlined above.

 All personal information held is held securely and is protected.
-We will never reveal your identity to a third party outside our network without your consent.
+We will never reveal your identity to a third party outside our network steering group without your consent.

 #### Data removal requests